SceloDlamini/wildfly-quickstart/ejb-security-interceptors/README.md

 - `ServiceLoader`-based interceptors from the class path
 - System-installed JBoss interceptors

-If after these rules apply, more than one interceptor are still of equal priority, then they are applied in declaration or encounter order.
+If after these rules apply, multiple interceptors are still of equal priority, then they are applied in declaration or encounter order.

 System requirements
 -------------------